FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

 -   Today, my partner Yves and I were the only team that showcased a flashcard design.
 So by default, we both won and lost the mini-competition for the best flashcard design.
-We each get a Fullstack t-shirt (I still haven’t gotten this yet -\_\_-).
+We each get a Fullstack t-shirt (I still haven't gotten this yet -\_\_-).
--   Here’s how the home page for our design ended up looking like, more or less: ![HomePage](https://i.imgur.com/8Lh7IJw.png)
+-   Here's how the home page for our design ended up looking like, more or less: ![HomePage](https://i.imgur.com/8Lh7IJw.png)
 -   We used [FlatUI](https://designmodo.github.io/Flat-UI/), naturally.